FREQUENTLY ASKED QUESTIONS

 Absolutely, I've done lots of LGBTQ+ weddings so far and look forward to doing many more.
 Love is love and should be celebrated equally no matter which wonderful form it takes.

 Not a chance.
-Proper DJing requires total concentration and I make sure that it is you and the music that takes centre stage and that the night is memorable for all the right reasons.
-My reputation as one of the leading mobile DJs in the southwest means everything to me and I am proud to provide my clients with a totally professional service that goes above and beyond what you’re expecting.
+My style of DJing requires total concentration and I make sure that the night is memorable for all the right reasons.
+My reputation as one of the leading mobile DJs in the UK means everything to me and I am proud to provide my clients with a totally professional service that goes above and beyond what you’re expecting.

 How long do you play for?
 Is there an extra cost if we want music with our meal or want you to stay on later than midnight?

 My pricing structure is simple and transparent.
 There are two separate prices depending what you need me for.
-One for an evening set (arrival after 5pm) and another for the full day (highly recommended), including music wherever it's needed such as the ceremony, a champagne and canapé reception, instrumental background music with the wedding breakfast, a warm-up set after dessert, and of course the evening set.
-This will eliminate the need for things like asking a friend to hit play as you walk down the aisle, renting a sound system for the afternoon, organising playlists or hiring other musicians for various parts of the day.
+One for an evening set (arrival after 5pm) and another for the full day (highly recommended), including music wherever it's needed such as the ceremony, a champagne and canapé reception, background music with the wedding breakfast, a funky upbeat warm-up set after dessert, and of course the evening set.
+This will eliminate the need for things like asking a friend to hit play as you walk down the aisle, renting and setting up a sound system for the afternoon and organising playlists.

 There is no extra cost for any unplanned extra hours.
-I go home when the party ends, never the other way round.
+I'll keep playing until the party is over.